‘General Hospital’ Spoilers: Drew And Sam Divorcing, JaSam Reunion Could Be Closer Than Ever

 — General Hospital (@GeneralHospital) April 30, 2018

 While JaSam fans are rejoicing at the thought of this couple reuniting, maybe the General Hospital writers are going in a different direction here.
-Even if there is a twist somehow thrown in, Sam and Jason’s love story does seem to be heading towards a new chapter.
+Even if there is a twist somehow thrown in, Sam and Jason’s love story does seem to be heading toward a new chapter.

 "Drew and I are getting a divorce." #GH55 pic.twitter.com/yfqtcIsTst